SocialEconomyDataLab/socialeconomydatalab.github.io-archive/_posts/services/2017-10-25-services-1-social-investment.md

 layout: page
 img: spec.jpg
 category: Services
-title: Social Investment
+title: Data Specification
 permalink: /social-investment/
 status: active
 description: Working to create a better informed and more transparent social investment market in the UK, with better measurement of impact, increased lending efficiency and more strategic decision making
 ---

-Supported by Power to Change and the Connect Fund, the project is working to:
+Supported by Power to Change and the Connect Fund, we are working to:

 *   Create a simple data **[specification](//spec.{{ site.domain }})** to support social investors to create and share accessible, comparable and joined-up data on their investments
 *   Provide a **hub** with access to key datasets, accessible for re-use by researchers, investors, analysts and organisations seeking investment